As Kiev looks West, Putin turns east to build Eurasian dream

 NO "FIFTH COLUMN" IN KAZAKHSTAN

-Putin's March 1 declaration of Russia's right to invade its neighbors to protect ethnic Russians would have raised far greater alarm in Kazakhstan 20 years ago.
+Putin's March 1 declaration of Russia's right to invade its neighbours to protect ethnic Russians would have raised far greater alarm in Kazakhstan 20 years ago.

 At independence in 1991, Kazakhs accounted for only about 40 percent of the population, about the same proportion as Russians.
 But today, thanks to Russian emigration and a higher birth rate among Kazakhs, Russians account for only about 22 percent of the population and Kazakhs around 65 percent.